EdDataScienceEES/challenge3-rebeccah2202/process/feedback.md

 Final Script:
 Everything runs up until your models (which is what you wanted so that is fine)
-Double check you need all those libraries, I wasn’t sure because I wasn't able to run the model so I did not know if they were all necessary for the graph you made but on your laptop it is worth checking.
+Double check you need all those libraries, I wasn’t sure because I wasn't able to run the model so I did not know if they were all necessary for the graph you made but on your laptop it is worth checking. *There were three unnecessary packages which I have now removed.
+The script still runs without any issues.*
 On your inline commenting sometimes you start with a capital and sometimes it starts with a lowercase letter.
 Change these to one or the other for consistency.
 *All inline commenting now starts with a capital*